testdouble/rspec-graphql_response/docs/response_data.md

 ### Params

-* `*[dig_pattern]` - an array of attributes (`:symbol`, `"string"`, or `key: :value` pair) that describes the data structure to dig through, and thefinal data set to retrieve from the graphql response.
+* `*[dig_pattern]` - an array of attributes (`:symbol`, `"string"`, or `key: :value` pair) that describes the data structure to dig through, and the final data set to retrieve from the graphql response.

 #### dig_pattern